 Want to know about more such spots in and around the city where the past comes alive in the form of strong walls and strong watchtowers?
 Here’s a list of top 15 forts near Pune that you both can explore together.

 Dating back to the 19th century, Aga Khan Palace testifies to the region’s glorious past.
 This architectural wonder features huge halls and lovely arches built in the Italian style, and it also has sprawling lawns surrounding it.
 The majestic palace is famous not just for its structural beauty but for its historical importance as well because it once served as a prison for Mahatma Gandhi and other leaders of the freedom movement within its confines.
 At present, the palace acts as Gandhi National Memorial Society headquarters.

-Location: Gandhi National Memorial Society, Aga Khan Palace Road
+- Location: Gandhi National Memorial Society, Aga Khan Palace Road, Pune

 A historical landmark in Pune, Shaniwar Wada, built in 1732, boasts a unique blend of Maratha and Mughal styles of architecture.
 Once you step inside, you will be able to witness the magnificence of polished marble floors, teak arches, and glass chandeliers that adorn the palace in an incredible manner.
 Here, your kids can learn a thing or two about the history of the Peshwas and their grandeur.
 One of the main highlights of the palace is the light and sound show organized here every evening.
 They are not just informative but entertaining as well, especially for kids.